absdnd/RGL_NET_Progressive_Part_Assembly/README.md

 ## Citation

+If you utilize the model in this paper, please cite -

+    @InProceedings{narayan2022rgl,
+    title={RGL-NET: A Recurrent Graph Learning Framework for Progressive Part Assembly}, author={Narayan, Abhinav and Nagar, Rajendra and Raman, Shanmuganathan}, booktitle={Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision}, year={2022}
+    }

     @InProceedings{HuangZhan2020PartAssembly,
         author = {Huang, Jialei and Zhan, Guanqi and Fan, Qingnan and Mo, Kaichun and Shao, Lin and Chen, Baoquan and Guibas, Leonidas and Dong, Hao},